 Coupled Infrastructure

-This thrust leverages both our foundational thrusts and our insights above to develop new approaches for cross-domain decarbonization between the grid, computing, and domains such as buildings and transportation.
+This thrust leverages both our foundational thrusts and our insights above to develop new approaches for cross-domain optimizations between the grid, computing, and domains such as buildings and transportation.